External Advisory Board

 St. Louis, Missouri

 Kenneth Hannah earned a B.S. in finance from SIU in 1990.
 He served as executive vice president and chief financial officer for J.C.
 Penney from 2012-2014.
 Prior to joining J.C.
 Penney, Mr. Hannah served as an executive vice president and president of Solar Energy at MEMC Electronic Materials, Inc., a world leader in semiconductor and solar technology.
 Mr. Hannah served as chief financial officer of MEMC Electronic Materials Inc. Hannah was named one of Treasury & Risk magazine’s 2007 “Top 40 Executives Under 40.”
 He was profiled in an October cover story titled “Upwardly Mobile Finance Execs” which named “Corporate America’s rising finance stars under the age of 40.”
-Hannah became a member of the College of Business Hall of Fame in 2002, delivered the commencement address in 2002 and served as master of ceremonies during the 2008 Hall of Fame banquet.
+Hannah became a member of the College of Business and Analytics Hall of Fame in 2002, delivered the commencement address in 2002 and served as master of ceremonies during the 2008 Hall of Fame banquet.

 Thomas D. Harmon